Do I Qualify for Accommodations?

 Step 1: Download the appropriate Documentation Guidelines.

-Please send your documentation prior to your appointment via upload, fax (678-839-6429) or email.
+Please send your documentation prior to your appointment via upload, fax (678-839-6429) or by emailing firstname.lastname@example.org.
 Be certain your documentation is complete and signed by the appropriate professional (psychiatrist, medical doctor, or psychologist, depending on your disability).